7 Most Common Types of Data Breaches

 Credential theft.
 The Verizon 2025 DBIR found that stolen credentials were the top initial access vector.
 Attackers get passwords from third-party breaches and infostealer malware.
 Then they log in as if they’re the real user.

 Each type needs different controls.
-MFA blocks credential theft.
+MFA blocks stolen passwords at login (though session cookies in stealer logs can bypass it).
 Email filtering and training reduce phishing.
 Offline backups protect against ransomware.
 Access reviews catch insider threats.
 Vendor assessments address supply chain risk.
 Dark web monitoring catches exposed credentials across all breach types.

 An insider threat is one TYPE of data breach.
-It happens when someone with legitimate access – an employee or contractor – either deliberately steals data or accidentally exposes it.
+It happens when someone with legitimate access, like an employee or contractor, either deliberately steals data or accidentally exposes it.
 Not all insider threats are malicious.
 Sending sensitive data to the wrong email address counts.
 See our guide on insider threats.

 Related Articles